webplatform/docs-wpd/Editors_Guide/step_5_update_existing_content/index.md

 * Please do not use contractions.
 For example say "I am" compared to "I'm".
 This ensures that pages are translated more accurately and makes all pages easier to read.

 ===Standardize common terms===
-* Use ''Internet'' when it is a proper noun, such as, '''The Internet'''.
-Otherwise, use lower case, like this: '''Leveraging internet marketing to drive traffic.'''
+* Use Internet when it is a proper noun, such as: The Internet is a global system of interconnected computer networks.
+Otherwise, use lower case, like this: Leverage internet marketing to drive site traffic.
-* Use ''Web'' when it is a proper noun, such as, '''Surfing the Web'''.
-Otherwise, use lower case, like this: '''CSS is a web-related topic.'''
+* Use Web when it is a proper noun, such as, Surfing the Web.
+Otherwise, use lower case, like this: CSS is a web-related topic.
-* Use ''website'' spelled as one word, not ''web site''.
+* Use website spelled as one word, not web site.
 Strictly speaking, it is a two word, adjective-noun combination, but common use today (including the listing in the AP Stylebook) is to combine the words into a single noun.

 ===Use the appropriate syntax highlighting when displaying code=== WebPlatform uses the [http://www.mediawiki.org/wiki/Syntaxhighlight SyntaxHighlight] GeSHi extension for syntax highlighting.
 Use the following guidelines when authoring articles for this wiki:

-*Use <code>&lt;syntaxhighlight&gt;</code> only for standalone code blocks; for inline terms use the <code>&lt;code&gt;</code> tag (as used in this list item).
+*Use <code>&lt;syntaxhighlight&gt;</code> only for stand-alone code blocks; for inline terms use the <code>&lt;code&gt;</code> tag (as used in this list item).
 *Specify the language for each code block in the opening tag: <code>&lt;syntaxhighlight lang="''language''"&gt;</code>.
 You can find a full list of supported languages in the  [http://www.mediawiki.org/wiki/Syntaxhighlight Syntaxhighlight documentation].
 *<code>html5</code>, <code>css</code>, and <code>javascript</code> are the most common language notations you'll use.
 Note that using just <code>html</code> does not work; you must use either <code>html5</code> or <code>html4strict</code> to get proper highlighting.
 *Prefer <code>&lt;syntaxhighlight&gt;</code> blocks to <code>&lt;pre&gt;</code> blocks, and do not use them together in any case&mdash;the SyntaxHighlight extension handles all the formatting.